 6. How to sell a business successfully taking several years to prepare a business for sale.

 To properly sell a business for the maximum value possible, a business owner should begin preparing a business for sale three to five years in advance of the desired close date.

 It is most wise, however, to always be working towards maximizing efficiency and improving the various business aspects listed above.
-Ideally, an owner will cash in on their hard-work at some point and have planned in advance for selling their business but, unforeseen events (poor health, divorce, etc.) can quickly alter an owner's original intentions.
-Business Sale Advocate recommends that businesses maintain business exit plans and regularly review cash flow and market value factors.
+Ideally, an owner will cash in on their hard-work at some point and have planned in advance for selling their business but, unforeseen events (poor health, divorce, etc.) can quickly alter an owner’s original intentions.
+American Fortune Business Sale Advisors recommends that businesses maintain business exit plans and regularly review cash flow and market value factors.